 6. Power of an exit ticket

 A simple exit ticket is a powerful tool for you to use at the end of your class before students are dismissed.
 Limit this brief assessment to no more than 4 questions, and feel free to scaffold from easier to harder questions.
 During your planning time or at home, review these mini-assessments; they will inform you on how well the students understood that day’s lesson.
 They can also be used to inform your instruction moving forward.
 Maybe you need to spend another day on the topic or fine-tune how you present the material.
 Either way, an exit ticket a day is a great way to check your effectiveness as well as checking the students’ understanding.

 Whether it is relaxing in bed or going to a sports or music event, do the things you enjoy.

-Take advantage of day trips and the weekends to delve into the culture and visit historical sites.
-Take lots of pictures.
-This will be a life changing experience and decompressing on your days off is a great way to feel energized when entering the classroom for the following week.
+Take advantage of day trips and the weekends to delve into the culture of the place you're teaching in and visit historical sites.
+Don't forget to take lots of pictures.
+This will be a life changing experience, and decompressing on your days off is a great way to feel energized when entering the classroom for the following week.